MattClarke131/hacking-across-america/README.md

 * http://www.reddit.com/r/couchsurfing
 * https://www.couchsurfing.org/
 * We have a "probably" on a place to stay in Portland, OR.
+* We Have a place to stay at a music studio in Austin, TX.
 * We have a potential family connection to a place to stay in Silicon Valley.
+* Andrew can ask APO brothers.

 ## Stuff We Need (Group)
 * 4g hotspot (Zack is going to look into getting a business deal on this)
 * CB Radio.
 Trucker chatter!
 * A nice camera (high quality stills/video)
-* Tent?
+* Tent
 * GPS (Zack has a car one - better than using a phone)
-* An emergency supply of non-perishable food
+* An emergency supply of non-perishable food, water, first aid, and repair supplies.
 * Walky Talkys (useful when we aren't covered by mobile networks)
 * Low-tech paper map/atlas
 * Invest in a National Park Pass ($80/car/year)
     * http://www.nps.gov/findapark/passes.htm (page is currently down)
 * STORAGE!
 Either a roof rack or a tow behind.
 If we get a tow behind the car needs a hookup.
+* External battery to plug laptops/monitors into.

 ## Stuff We Need (Individual)
 * Clothing for any and all weathers